AIR FORCE SAFETY AND ACCIDENT BOARD INVESTIGATIONS

 The SIB Report is prepared in two parts.
 The first is purely factual, and the second is privileged, meaning it is to be used solely for mishap prevention and is restricted from release outside the Air Force.
 The factual part is passed to the accident investigation board and is incorporated in that report in its entirety.
 The privileged part contains testimony taken under promise of confidentiality and a record of the SIB's deliberations.
 Additionally, certain medical material is included in this latter part to protect individuals' privacy.

 Accident Investigation Board (AIB)

-After the report is approved, if there are fatalities in the mishap, the families of the deceased or any injured victims will be briefed privately prior to public release.
-If a press conference is held, the AIB President serves as the Air Force spokesperson and is available to answer questions.
-The AIB report is releasable to the public.
+If there were fatalities or injuries, the families of the deceased or injured will be briefed privately after the report is approved and prior to public release.
+If a press conference is held, the AIB president serves as the Air Force spokesperson and is available to answer questions.

 Report Release Timeline